 About me

-I am a Canada Research Chair in Systems Software and a recipient of McCharles Prize for Early Career Research Distinction.
+I hold the Canada Research Chair in Systems Software and am a recipient of McCharles Prize for Early Career Research Distinction.
+I have served as Program Co-chair of SOSP, HotOS, APSys, and the inaugural Student Research Competition at SOSP.
+I currently serve as the Vice-Chair of ACM SIGOPS.
 I also received a few teaching awards, including the Gordon Slemon award and Student Choice Award (upper year instructor) of Faculty of Engineering.

 News